-“Starry Night Over the Rhône” is one of Vincent van Gogh’s most popular paintings.
-The painting of Arles at night time, was painted from the quay on the east side of the Rhône River.
-This spot was only a two-minute walk from the Yellow House on the Place Lamartine which Van Gogh was renting at the time.
+“Starry Night Over the Rhône” is one of Vincent van Gogh’s most famous paintings.
+The painting of Arles at night time was painted from the quay on the east side of the Rhône River.
+This spot was only a two-minute walk from the Yellow House which Van Gogh was renting at the time.

 Van Gogh described this painting in a letter to his brother Theo:

-The blue colours are prominent with Prussian blue, ultramarine and cobalt.
-The city gas lights glimmer with an intense orange and are reflected in the water.
-The stars sparkle like gemstones.
-The effects of light in the night sky provided the fertile subject matter for Van Gogh’s imagination and resulted in some of his most famous paintings, including:
+The blue colours dominate and the city gas lights glimmer with an intense orange that is reflected in the water and the stars sparkle like gemstones.
+The light in the night sky fired Van Gogh’s imagination and resulted in some of his most famous paintings, including:

 “Cafe Terrace at Night” at the Kröller-Müller Museum